jasonme0830/Isabelle2Cpp-2025/README.md

 ## ChangeLog

+- [x] Variables are checked if movable or not and unexpected move operations are fixed.
 - [x] Enable-list-move is supported and as an optimization option by the flag `--enable-list-move`.
 - [x] Declarations are delayed after all conditions.
 - [x] Directory structure is reorganized.